Langley Park, Maryland: Education

 The Prince George's County Public Schools (PGCPS) operates public schools.
 Langley Park-McCormick Elementary School is located in Langley Park.
 It had 679 students circa March 2013, with all but 12 living in Langley Park.
 In 2007 the school had 435 students.
 That year about 90% of the students at earlier grades were identified as learning English as a second language, and 370 students in all grade levels were Hispanic or Latino.
 Langley Park-McCormick entered into the Title I program due to the low income statuses of many of its students.
 Amy Stout became the principal in 2008 as former principal Sandra Jimenez, who started at Langley Park circa 2002, became the principal of Buck Lodge Middle School.

 In 1987 the 611 students originated from 33 countries, with about 50% being born outside the United States; Central American and South American-born students made up the majority of that group.
 That year the students altogether spoke 17 languages.
 As of 2004 95% of the students were Hispanic/Latino.
 In 2001, there were 750 students, with about 33% of them being in the "English for Speakers of Other Languages" (ESOL) program, and over 90% qualifying for free or reduced lunches.
 In 2001 it had five bilingual employees.

-Other schools educating significant numbers of Langley Park students include Mary Harris “Mother” Jones Elementary School in Adelphi, Cool Spring Elementary School in Adelphi, Buck Lodge Middle School in Adelphi, and High Point High School in Beltsville.
-In 2013 the percentages of those schools' students living in Langley Park were 82%, 72%, 32%, and 23%.
+Other schools educating significant numbers of Langley Park students include Mary Harris “Mother” Jones Elementary School in Adelphi, Cool Spring Elementary School in Adelphi, Buck Lodge Middle School in Adelphi, Sonia Sotomayor Middle School in Adelphi, and High Point High School in Beltsville.
+In 2013 the percentages of four those schools' students living in Langley Park were 82% (for Jones), 72% (for Cool Spring), 32% (for Buck Lodge), and 23% (for High Point).
 In the 2012–2013 school year 2,669 Langley Park students attended Langley Park-McCormick, Jones, Cool Spring, Buck Lodge, and High Point; making up 92% of the public school students in the community; while 220 Langley Park students attended 52 other PGCPS Schools.
 As of 2001 Langley Park-McCormick, Adelphi, and Cool Spring elementaries had percentages of Hispanic students and students with free/reduced lunches higher than the average for PGCPS; Adelphi and Cool Springs each had over 56% of their students being Hispanic/Latino and about 50% being on free/reduced lunches.
+Sotomayor Middle opened in 2023.